COVID-19 coronavirus and school closure update

 What is happening to GCSE and A Level examinations?

-The public examinations for GCSEs, AS and A Levels have been cancelled.
+The public examinations for GCSEs, AS and A Levels were cancelled this year.

-More detailed information from the Department for Education can be found here.
+More detailed information from the Department for Education and Ofqual (the exams regulator) about the process for awarding these grades can be found here.

 The importance of hygiene